flowt-au/Lucee-websocket-chat/README.md

 ## Lucee and Docker
 If you are new to Lucee and / or Docker you might want to check [this tutorial repo](https://github.com/flowt-au/Lucee-docker-how-to).

+I am using the Lucee Tomcat docker image.

 ## To setup this example
 Once you have cloned this repo...